 On May 1, 2005, SMI Taiwan incurred a loss on inventory in the possession of a subcontractor, Advanced Semiconductor Engineering Inc. ("ASE") due to a fire.
-On December 12, 2005, SMI Taiwan filed an action against ASE with the Taoyuan District Court in Taiwan.
+On December 12, 2005, SMI Taiwan filed an action against ASE with the Taiwan Taoyuan District Court.
 SMI Taiwan alleged that ASE destroyed the wafers which SMI Taiwan had sub-contracted to ASE with the OEM Agreement between SMI and ASE, and that ASE should pay SMI Taiwan a sum of NT\$77,218 thousand for damages, an amount exceeding the book value of lost inventory.
-After consultation with the Company's outside legal counsel, the Company believed it was highly probable for the Company to receive reimbursement for the lost inventory at full book value, and the Company subsequently recorded NT\$41,226 thousand of inventory loss, offset by NT\$41,226 thousand of fire loss reimbursement recorded as other receivable, resulting in zero impact to the earnings for the year ended December 31, 2005.
-In connection with the inventory loss, the Company also recorded NT\$8,122 thousand under operating expenses for amounts paid to certain customers for delays in shipments caused by the fire.
-In December 2006, the Company wrote-off other receivable related to the reimbursement of the fire loss as the collection of which was doubtful.
-In April 2010, ASE settled with SMI Taiwan by paying a settlement fee of NT\$35,000 thousand.
-On April 28, 2010, the Taoyuan District Court granted a motion to dismiss the claim filed by SMI Taiwan against ASE.
+After consultation with the Company's outside legal counsel, the Company believed it was highly probable for the Company to receive reimbursement for the lost inventory at full book value, and the Company subsequently recorded NT\$41,226 thousand of inventory loss, offset by NT\$41,226 thousand of fire loss reimbursement, resulting in zero impact to the earnings for the period.
+In connection with the inventory loss, the Company also recorded NT\$8,122 thousand under non-operating expenses for amounts paid to certain customers for delays in shipments caused by the fire.
+In April 2010, ASE settled with SMI Taiwan by paying a settlement fee NT\$35,000 thousand.
+On April 28, 2010, the Taiwan Taoyuan District Court granted a motion to dismiss the claim filed by SMI Taiwan against ASE.